-- B3 CG3 Knowledge in basic and technological subjects that will enable students to learn new methods and theories, and provide them the versatility to adapt to new situations. - C4 CE4 Ability to understand and apply the basic knowledge of general chemistry, organic chemistry and inorganic chemistry, and their applications in engineering. - CT2 Problems resolution. - CT3 Oral and written proficiency in the own language.
+- B3 CG3 Knowledge in basic and technological subjects that will enable them to learn new methods and theories, and equip them with versatility to adapt to new situations. - C4 CE4 Ability to understand and apply the basic knowledge of general chemistry, organic chemistry and inorganic chemistry, and their applications in engineering. - D2 CT2 Problems resolution. - D3 CT3 Oral and written proficiency in the own language. - D10 CT10 Self learning and work. - D17 CT17 Working as a team.